umd-lhcb/ut-hw-doc/docs/lvr/ccm_qa/ccm_qa.md

 7. Adjust the variable resistor so the voltage reading of channel 1 corresponds to the voltage of the CCM (i.e. a 1.5 V CCM should have a channel reading of ~1.5 V) as shown below for a 1.5 V CCM.
-For a 12A or 12M CCM, this will mean adjusting the variable resistor all the way to the left (counterclockwise).
+For a 12A CCM, this will mean adjusting the variable resistor all the way to the left (counterclockwise).
+For 12M CCMs set the voltage to 1.29V.

     ![](ccm_qa2.png)